-Sarah's on a blogging hiatus, busy working on the launch of her new book which is now available for preorder on Barnes & Noble, Amazon, or IndieBound.
+Sarah's on a blogging hiatus, busy wrapping the book tour for Spiritual Rebel (Get it on Barnes & Noble, Amazon, or IndieBound).
 Here's a sneak peek:

 AN INTERVIEW OF (SWEET) SARAH BY (SNARKY) SARAH